Check Kuberneteskubectl version

 The link above is only an example pinned to v1.16.9.
 In the commands below, use the file from TARGET_ROOK_VERSION.

-export ROOK_OPERATOR_NAMESPACE=rook-systemmkdir -p clusters
+export ROOK_OPERATOR_NAMESPACE=rook-systemexport ROOK_CLUSTER_NAMESPACE=rookmkdir -p clusters

-sed \ -e "s/\(.*\):.*# namespace:operator/\1: $ROOK_OPERATOR_NAMESPACE # namespace:operator/g" \ -e "s/\(.*\):.*# namespace:cluster/\1: rook # namespace:cluster/g" \ common.yaml > clusters/rook.yaml
+sed \ -e "s/\(.*\):.*# namespace:operator/\1: $ROOK_OPERATOR_NAMESPACE # namespace:operator/g" \ -e "s/\(.*\):.*# namespace:cluster/\1: $ROOK_CLUSTER_NAMESPACE # namespace:cluster/g" \ -e "s/\(.*serviceaccount\):.*:\(.*\) # serviceaccount:namespace:operator/\1:$ROOK_OPERATOR_NAMESPACE:\2 # serviceaccount:namespace:operator/g" \ -e "s/\(.*serviceaccount\):.*:\(.*\) # serviceaccount:namespace:cluster/\1:$ROOK_CLUSTER_NAMESPACE:\2 # serviceaccount:namespace:cluster/g" \ -e "s/\(.*\): [-_A-Za-z0-9]*\.\(.*\) # driver:namespace:cluster/\1: $ROOK_CLUSTER_NAMESPACE.\2 # driver:namespace:cluster/g" \ common.yaml > clusters/rook.yaml

 for NS in rook-central rook-east rook-haosu rook-pacific rook-south-east rook-tide rook-ucsd; do sed \ -e "s/\(.*\):.*# namespace:operator/\1: $ROOK_OPERATOR_NAMESPACE # namespace:operator/g" \ -e "s/\(.*\):.*# namespace:cluster/\1: $NS # namespace:cluster/g" \ common-second-cluster.yaml > "clusters/$NS.yaml"done

-kubectl diff -f crds.yaml -f clusters/kubectl apply -f crds.yaml -f clusters/Review the diff before applying.
-Do not add PodSecurityPolicy (PSP) resources; PSP is removed from modern Kubernetes.
+kubectl diff -f crds.yaml -f clusters/kubectl apply -f crds.yaml -f clusters/Review the diff before applying. common-second-cluster.yaml creates the namespace-scoped RBAC needed by the shared operator; it assumes the primary common.yaml resources already exist.

 Check for pinned CSI image variables before changing the operator image. kubectl set image only changes the operator container image.